 Another physical symptom of stress in Yellow Crested Cockatoos is the presence of stress bars on the feathers.
 These are faint, horizontal lines that appear on the feathers and are caused by a disruption in the growth process, often due to stress.
 While the occasional stress bar may not be cause for immediate concern, an abundance of stress bars can indicate chronic stress and may necessitate a closer evaluation of your bird's environment and well-being.

-- Why is my Yellow Crested Cockatoo plucking its own feathers?
+- Could my Yellow Crested Cockatoo be plucking due to inadequate sunlight?

-- What are the best stationary target training techniques for a Yellow Crested Cockatoo?
+- What are some key considerations when using positive punishment in training a Yellow Crested Cockatoo?

 Environmental and Social Factors Contributing to Stress